C-H-P/copperConnection/README.md

 # copperConnection
-These are the circuit designs I created in class
+Circuit designs with inital CH at the bottom are the circuit designs I created in class.